SleepinWei/Scene-Renderer/README.md

 # Scene Renderer

-Scene Renderer is a group project of Computer Graphics Course in Tongji University.
+Scene Renderer starts as a group project of Computer Graphics Course in Tongji University.

 It is a renderer based on modern opengl, focusing on natural and in-door scene rendering.
+It also contains a path-tracing offline renderer, but currently these two are still separated.

 ## Feature